City planners share their vision on west-side Madison walking tour

 Tommy Washbush

-City planner Ben Zellers makes the case that proactive rezoning is about preparing for Madison’s future.
+City planner Colin Punt makes the case that proactive rezoning is about preparing for Madison’s future.

 City staffers have also pulled some proactive rezoning recommendations from the draft Northeast Area Plan.

-Note: [Editor's note: This article has been updated to correctly identify city planner Colin Punt, who was originally identified as Ben Zellers.]